St Edward’s Church, Eggbuckland

 We are keen to be used by our local schools to enrich and support your curriculum and deepen community connections.
 There are many ways that we can work in partnership with you – here are just a few:

-St Edward’s is committed to pursuing Eco Church status – we have already achieved a bronze award from A Roche (an environmental charity supporting churches to care for the environment) and seek to manage the church, hall and churchyard in an environmentally sensitive way.
+St Edward’s is committed to pursuing Eco Church status – we have now achieved a silver award (July 2018) from A Roche (an environmental charity supporting churches to care for the environment) and seek to manage the church, hall, and churchyard in an environmentally sensitive way.
 We even have 2 beehives in the churchyard!!
-We would be delighted for you use the churchyard for any work around this you would find helpful and enriching to your curriculum.
+We are committed to reducing our use of single-use plastics and are supporting ‘plastic free Plymouth’ campaigns.
+We would be delighted for you use us or the churchyard for any work around this you would find helpful and enriching to your curriculum.

-As a special place for the people of Eggbuckland down the centuries, we have a number of artistic artefacts in a variety of media (Stone, canvas, wood, glass, fabric etc) that may be inspiring for your children.
-Obviously most are inspired by faith but this can be an interesting approach to both art and RE.
+As a special place for the people of Eggbuckland down the centuries, we have a number of artistic artifacts in a variety of media (Stone, canvas, wood, glass, fabric, etc) that may be inspiring for your children.
+Obviously, most are inspired by faith but this can be an interesting approach to both art and RE.

 Please do feel able to use our building for performances or concerts at any time of year – It is an attractive, intimate yet special venue to enjoy concerts – we now have some modest facilities for serving light refreshments as well as a toilet within the building.
 Just let us know with plenty of notice and we will do our best to accommodate you.
-We also have Bells and a highly competent tower of ringers – Our tower captain has access to a set of handbells and so we could offer hand bell ringing as an experience to the children if that was something that was wanted.
+We also have Church bells (6) and a highly competent tower of ringers – Our tower captain has access to a set of handbells and so we could offer handbell ringing as an experience to the children if that was something that was wanted.

-We are also happy to support in times of need in whatever way we can – we are linked to North Plymouth Food Bank, CAP as well as other city wide organisations and if there are ways that you think we might be able to support your families or staff, I’d be very happy to do what we can.
+We are also happy to support in times of need in whatever way we can – we are linked to North Plymouth Food Bank, CAP, the Salvation Army as well as other citywide organisations and if there are ways that you think we might be able to support your families or staff, we would be very happy to do what we can.

 For more information, to discuss an idea or book an event please contact Rev Chris Routledge who will be very pleased to help.